Skip to Content

 Relative & Kinship Adoption in Prosper

 Kinship adoption occurs when a grandparent, aunt, uncle, sibling, or other close relative becomes a child’s legal parent.
 These cases typically arise when biological parents are unable, unfit, or unavailable to provide care, and the family wants to preserve stability and continuity for the child.
-While the existing relationship between the child and the adopting relative can ease the transition, kinship adoptions are not exempt from the full requirements of Texas Family Code Chapter 162.
+While an existing relationship between the child and the adopting relative can ease the transition, kinship adoptions aren’t exempt from the full requirements of Texas Family Code Chapter 162.

 Like any adoption, relative adoptions require termination of both biological parents’ parental rights and court approval.
 Collin County courts conduct home studies and evaluate whether the adoption serves the child’s best interests.
-The court may order a detailed evaluation of the proposed placement, and families should expect the same procedural rigor that applies to any other adoption type.
-A child age 12 or older must consent to the adoption in writing or in court, unless the court waives that requirement.
+Families should expect the same procedural rigor that applies to any other adoption type, including the requirement that a child age 12 or older consent to the adoption in writing or in court, unless the court waives that requirement.

-If you’re a grandparent or other relative considering adoption, our attorneys can walk you through each step: from assessing parental rights termination to preparing for your Collin County hearing.
-We help families understand what the court may evaluate and how to present a strong case for the child’s future.
+If you’re a grandparent or other relative considering adoption, our attorneys can walk you through each step, from assessing parental rights termination to preparing for your Collin County hearing.
+We help families understand what the court evaluates and how to present a strong case for the child’s future.

 Open vs. Closed Adoption Options